-It’s worth noting, some of the websites we’ll be teaching you to build backlinks on in this manual will not allow you to use any sort of anchor text in the link you build.
-Backlinks without anchor text are usually referred to as “Naked URLs” and they do help increase the credibility of your website as far as Google is concerned.
+It’s worth noting, some of the websites we’ll be teaching you to build backlinks on in this manual will not allow you to use any anchor text in the link you create.
+Backlinks without anchor text are “Naked URLs, ” and they do help increase the credibility of your website as far as Google is concerned.

 Anchor Text Tutorials

 In 2005, Google made fighting link spam one of their top priorities.
 The tactic they used was to introduce the nofollow tag.
-Basically, any link that has the nofollow attribute added to it would become invisible to the search engines.
+Any link that has the nofollow attribute added to it would become invisible to the search engines.

 Most people that first learn how to create backlinks manually have no idea if the links they are building are dofollow or nofollow.

 Nofollow lets Google’s algorithm know not to follow ‘through’ to the linked-to site, or destination, from the linking source.

 Writing an article and having it link back to your website with a nofollow attribute would be a good example of a linking strategy.
 It means that your goal is to drive traffic or increase brand awareness, but you don’t necessarily want to contribute to the host site’s outbound linking strategies.
 Again, you’re aware that Google is watching.

 The “follow” attribute is used when you want it to count for points.
 It means that you want to push some link juice and boost the page rank of the sites that are being linked to.
 The result has been good for legitimate websites.
 Spammers used to get rewards for creating links, any links, to websites of their choice.
 Now, most spammers don’t even bother to post irrelevant links to forums or blogs because they know Google watches those “follow” links with the eye of a hawk.

 An image backlink occurs when a link is embedded in a picture on a website.

 You bet they are.